darkMatter781x/781X_NB/docs/docs.typ

 Alright, hopefully you added some text there.

-= A Bit of Formatting Syntax:
+= A Bit of Formatting Syntax
 In this section, we will learn the basics of formatting syntax.

 == Headers